adarlan/k8slab/README.md

 ### 6. Create the Argo CD applications

-Execute the following command to deploy the `hello-world` and `python-crud` applications managed by Argo CD.
+Execute the following command to deploy the `hello-world` and `python-crud` applications, with management handled by Argo CD.

 ```shell
 kubectl apply -f ../argocd-apps